Inheritance Tax in Malta: What UK Homeowners Need to Know

 • Protection against double taxation: Ensuring that income and assets are not taxed twice can result in significant savings.

 To protect your estate from unnecessary inheritance tax, we recommend seeking professional advice.
-You can fill out our contact form, call us at 0117 440 1555, or book a call with our team of specialists today.
+You can fill out our contact form, call us at 0117 440 1555, or book a call with our team today.
 We’re here to help you safeguard your legacy.

 Trusts and Inheritance Tax